About Oregon Wild:

 Commitment to Justice, Equity, Diversity, and Inclusion:

 Oregon Wild is committed to building a more equitable, diverse, and inclusive organization and society, and we are actively recruiting and encouraging applicants from a broad range of backgrounds and communities to apply for this position.
 Important voices have been missing from the environmental movement for far too long, and building a stronger, more just, and more inclusive community starts by creating a more welcoming environment within Oregon and Oregon Wild.
-Our organization believes that by embracing, respecting, and valuing individuals regardless of their race, sex, sexual orientation, gender identity or expression, religion, national origin, or ancestry, we can become a stronger, more effective defender of Oregon’s wildlands, wildlife, and waters.
+Our organization believes that by embracing, respecting, and valuing individuals regardless of their race, sex, sexual orientation, religion, national origin, or ancestry, we can become a stronger, more effective defender of Oregon’s wildlands, wildlife, and waters.

 General Position Summary:

 The Development Associate supports the core internal systems, technologies, and procedures of the development department.
 This individual is detail-oriented, keeps the "trains running on time," brings a customer service mindset to their role, and loves talking with Oregon Wild members about their passion for our mission.
 Most notably, the Development Associate plays a central role in the day-to-day management of the donor database, gift processing, and donor relations.
 The individual in this position will ensure that donor management is organized, efficient, and evolving with future best practices.

 Oregon Wild relies on donations from individuals, foundations, and businesses to provide both the financial resources and the public support necessary to fulfill our conservation mission, and the Development Associate is the backbone of our donation management system.

 Database Management & Gift Processing (70%):